 Added coloring for labels to help convey the severity of impact for accessibility issues and best practices.

-Added flagging for Custom Checks in "Source Code View."
+Added flagging for Policies (Custom Checks) in "Source Code View."

 Added views for Page display for text-only views including, "Words only" and "Text only"